-During the First World War, all post to and from the Western Front went through Regent's Park.
+During the First World War, all post to soldiers on every fighting front went through The Regent's Park.

-Whether it was a parcel going from an Australian woman to her husband or an Indian sepoy sending a letter home to his dad, it passed through the Post Office's 'Home Depot' in Regent's Park, where it was sorted, could be censored, and then would end up on its way to its final recipient.
+Whether it was a parcel going from an Australian woman to her husband in the Middle East or an Indian man sending a letter to his son on the Western Front, it passed through the Post Office's 'Home Depot' in The Regent's Park, where it was sorted, could be censored, and then would end up on its way to its final recipient.

 In May 2018, we will be bringing the history of the Home Depot to life with our Postcards From the Park's Past project.